ibm-cloud-docs/pattern-maximo-on-satellite/networking-design.md

 # Network design
 {: #network-design}

 Networking is a key aspect of any cloud deployment but specifically for this pattern of deploying Maximo® Application Suite (MAS) on IBM Cloud Satellite in an on-premises Satellite location.
 There are many requirements to consider like security, resiliency, latency, throughput, etc., but the two critical ones from a {{site.data.keyword.satelliteshort}} perspective are bandwidth connectivity and certain reserved IPs.
+And from a MAS perspecitve establishing direct link (DL), or VPN connectivity is key.

-Listed below are some of the key requirements from a network perspective:
+\n  Listed below are some of the key requirements from a network perspective:

 - Hosts must have minimum network bandwidth connectivity of 100 Mbps, with 1 Gbps preferred.
 - Host IP addresses must remain static and cannot change over time.